harshp30/harshp30/README.md

 I am currently a high school student from Calgary, Alberta, Canada interested in creating software and hardware systems.

-My passion from STEM originates from time at FIRST robotics, completion of CS50, and my tendency to be curious.
+My passion from STEM originates from time at FIRST robotics, completion of CS50, completion of a Web Development Bootcamp, and my tendency to be curious.
 My curiosity eventually led me to building projects that are fun and unique!

 I have months of experience in Python, Java, C++, and Processing